-- Compatible with 2.4 GHz 802.11n, 802.11g and 802.11b WiFi standards
+- Compatible with 2.4 GHz 802.11ac, 802.11n, 802.11g and 802.11b WiFi standards, 915 MHz LoRa standard

 1. I see 9m cables on eBay for only a few dollars with free shipping from China.
 How can you charge so much for just about the same length?

 Check with the maker or seller of your antenna to find out what type of connector it has.
 As a rule of thumb, you want to get an RP-SMA male to RP-SMA female extension cable when the antenna you have can connect directly to the RP-SMA connector on your wireless adapter if you wanted it to.
 That would mean your antenna also has an RP-SMA connector, and this would be the right cable for you.
 If your antenna has another type of connector, meaning it is not possible for you to connect it directly to the RP-SMA connector on your wireless adapter, then please contact us so we can help you locate the right cable for your needs.
-Additionally, we always recommend to get as close to the length you need as possible.
-If you are only trying to go 10 feet, don't buy a 30 foot cable as you will have more gain loss than you need.
+Additionally, we always recommend getting as close to the length you need as possible.
+If you are only trying to go 10 feet, don't buy a 30-foot cable as you will have more gain loss.